Top Ten Single Season Defenses in NFL History : #1 1985 Chicago Bears

 Bienemy was the Chiefs OC from 2018-2022 when Patrick Mahomes won 2 MVPs and Super Bowl LIV & LVII under his watch.
 Remember that team??
 They scored a team record 565 points (’18) and Mahomes threw for a team record 50TDs.
 Wait I thought y0u were after offense?
 Wasn’t the 565 points 3rd most in NFL history?
 Yes right behind the ’13 Broncos (606 pts) & the ’07 undefeated Patriots (589 pts).
 So why wasn’t he hired again?
 Who do you think spread that rumor he didn’t interview well?

 He interviewed well enough to be hired back to the Chiefs as OC where ’18-22 his Chief offenses were 1st, 6th, 1st, 3rd, & 1st in his tenure.
 Yet they plummeted to 9th in ’23, 17th in ’24 & 20th in ’25 under OC Matt Nagy but he parted ways believing he would get a 2nd Head Coaching job?
 Hmmmmmmm…when Bienemy couldn’t??
 So it isn’t about offensive prowess then huh?
-Didnt Bienemy have the NFC’s 5th highest passing yardage leader in Sam Howell (who?) with 3,946 yds passing in their only season together??
+Didnt Bienemy have the NFC’s 5th highest passing yardage leader in Sam Howell (who?) with 3,946 yards in their only season together??
 Wasn’t Matt Nagy the same quarterback whisperer who failed with 1st rounder Mitch Trubisky in Chicago?
 The best Trubisky ever threw for was 3,223?

 On what planet would Nagy’s resume look better than Bienemy’s?
 You’re right… Nagy didnt get hired but a lot of others like him did.
 Ok Show me where their resumes outdo Bienemy’s?